Get

 Some health conditions may require a change in your cat’s eating schedule.
 For instance, cats may need medication that should be taken with food.
 If you give your cat medicine twice a day, you’ll need to feed them twice a day.

 Some health conditions have a direct effect on how often your cat should eat as well.
-Speak to your vet about any chronic conditions your cat may have that can affect their eating schedule.
+Speak to a vet about any chronic conditions your cat may have that can affect their eating schedule.

 Other cats may have an excess appetite because of an underlying problem.
 For instance, cats with hyperthyroidism may want to eat all the time.
 However, this doesn’t mean that you should feed them all the time.
-You will need to speak to your vet and have a treatment and diet plan made for your cat
+You will need to speak to a vet and have a treatment and diet plan made for your cat

 In most cases, you want to treat the underlying disease—not necessarily change your feeding schedule.
 However, in some cases, it will make the most sense to adjust how often your cat eats as well.